rauffatali/prog-exam/README.md

 ### Using Debug Mode

-**NEW FEATURE:** Debug mode helps diagnose why tests fail, especially useful for cross-platform issues.
+Debug mode helps diagnose why tests fail, especially useful for cross-platform issues.

 **When to use:**
 - Code works on one machine but fails on another